Malta convoys: Operation Hats

-The Mediterranean Fleet in Alexandria escorted the fast convoy MF 2 of three freighters (carrying 40000 ST of supplies, including reinforcements and ammunition for the island's anti-aircraft defences) and met at Malta another convoy from Gibraltar.
+The Mediterranean Fleet in Alexandria escorted the fast Convoy MF 2 of three freighters carrying 40000 ST of supplies, including reinforcements and ammunition for anti-aircraft guns and met at Malta another convoy from Gibraltar.
 En route, Italian airbases were raided; the Regia Marina had superior forces at sea but missed the opportunity to exploit their advantage.

 October 1940

 Operation MB 6

-Four ships of convoy MF 3 reached Malta safely from Alexandria and three ships returned to Alexandria as convoy MF 4.
+Four ships of Convoy MF 3 reached Malta safely from Alexandria and three ships returned to Alexandria as Convoy MF 4.
 The convoys were part of Operation MB 6 and the escort included four battleships and two aircraft carriers.
 An Italian attempt against the returning escort by destroyers and torpedo boats ended in the Battle of Cape Passero, a British success.

 November 1940

 Operation Judgement

-The five ship convoy MW 3 from Alexandria and four ship return convoy ME 3 arrived safely, coinciding with a troop convoy from Gibraltar and the air attack on the Italian battle fleet at the Battle of Taranto.
+The five ship Convoy MW 3 from Alexandria and four ship return Convoy ME 3 arrived safely, coinciding with a troop convoy from Gibraltar and the air attack on the Italian battle fleet at the Battle of Taranto.